Land reform: Land usage and tenure

-Land ownership and tenure can be perceived as controversial in part because ideas defining what it means to access or control land, such as through "land ownership" or "land tenure", can vary considerably across regions and even within countries.
-Land reforms, which change what it means to control land, therefore create tensions and conflicts between those who lose and those who gain from these redefinitions (see next section).
+Land ownership can be seen as controversial in part because the ideas about what it means to access or control land can vary considerably across regions and even within countries.
+Land reforms, which change what it means to control land, therefore create tensions and conflicts between those who lose and those who gain from these redefinitions.

-Western conceptions of land have evolved over the past several centuries to place greater emphasis on individual land ownership, formalized through documents such as land titles.
-Control over land may also be perceived less in terms of individual ownership and more in terms of land use, or through what is known as land tenure.
+Western conceptions of land have evolved over the past several centuries to place greater emphasis on individual land ownership.
+The formal processes that developed historically also reinforce this view of land, for example through issuing official documents like land titles.
+However, control over land may also be perceived less in terms of individual ownership and more in terms of land use, or through what is known as land tenure.
 Historically, in many parts of Africa for example, land was not owned by an individual, but rather used by an extended family or a village community.
 Different people in a family or community had different rights to access this land for different purposes and at different times.
 Such rights were often conveyed through oral history and not formally documented.

-These different ideas of land ownership and tenure are sometimes referred to using different terminology.
+Today, groups of people who practice communal land use include, for example, the traditional peoples and communities in Brazil such as fundos de pasto and faxinais.

+The terms which dictate control over and use of land can take many forms, and their choice reflects these different ideas of land ownership and tenure.
 For example, "formal" or "statutory" land systems refer to ideas of land control more closely affiliated with individual land ownership.
 "Informal" or "customary" land systems refer to ideas of land control more closely affiliated with land tenure.

-Terms dictating control over and use of land can therefore take many forms.
-Some specific examples of present-day or historic forms of formal and informal land ownership include:
+Formal and informal land ownership come in a wide range of forms both historically and in the present day.
+Some of the different systems include:

+An Afghan farmer receiving ownership of land in 1978.